 - Practice forming shapes using different tools, such as do-a-dot markers or stickers.

 - Make simple crafts using shape pieces cut out of construction paper.
 Let them invent a shape by combining shape pieces to make new ones.

 - Check for understanding with small, focused tasks.
-Review recognition of shapes quickly with flash cards.
+Review the recognition of shapes quickly with flashcards.

 - Draw shapes for practice using a Boogie Board or other draw and erase tool.
-Being able to draw basic shapes is important for drawing other more complex things later.
+Being able to draw basic shapes is essential for bringing other more complicated things later.

 - Create a detailed anchor chart for each 3D shape you are teaching.
 Draw the shape and label and describe how many edges, vertices, and faces each has.

 - Teach a 3D shape with a catchy song or poem to help them remember what it is called and its parts.

 - Form 3D shapes in a hands-on way with small balls of rolled up clay and toothpicks to hold everything together.